BjornL1/heritage-housing2/README.md

 Display the most correlated variables to churn and the conclusions
 Checkbox: Individual plots showing the churn levels for each correlated variable
 Checkbox: Parallel plot using Churn and correlated variables

-Page 3: Prospect Churnometer
-State business requirement 2
-Set of widgets inputs, which relates to the prospect profile.
-Each set of inputs is related to a given ML task to predict prospect Churn, Tenure and Cluster.
-"Run predictive analysis" button that serves the prospect data to our ML pipelines, and predicts if the prospect will churn or not, if so, when.
-It also shows to which cluster the prospect belongs and the cluster's profile.
-For the churn and tenure predictions, the page will inform the associated probability for churning and tenure level.

 Page 4: Project Hypothesis and Validation